 The Microsoft Surface Pen works on an AAAA battery, that needs to be replaced once it drains out.

-Overall Wacom Pro Pen takes a slight lead as it has a better pen calibration and balanced pressure and tilt recognition, a batteryless operation, and more comfortable shape.
+Overall Wacom Pro Pen takes a slight lead as it has a better pen calibration and balanced pressure and tilt recognition, a batteryless operation, and a more comfortable shape.

 With that said, the Surface pen is a great inking device on its own and you will have a great drawing experience with both stylus.